 What other advice would you give to someone shopping for health insurance through Covered California?

-Covered California officials recently released a study that showed while many Californians are aware of the insurance program, more than one-third of those surveyed weren't aware that financial help is available to purchase a plan (pending income eligibility).
+While many Californians are aware of the insurance program, many are not aware that financial assistance is available to purchase a plan (pending income eligibility) through Covered California.
 Anyone applying for a plan should check to see if they meet the criteria.

 Also, if you are currently uninsured, it’s important to find out how you can get coverage and avoid the federal health care tax penalty.